ultimatesachin10/Sachin_FrontEnd/README.md

 8.defaultProps: In the WrappedListComponent, the items prop is set to null as the default prop value.
 However, the correct default value for an array prop should be an empty array ([]) instead of null.

-Q3.Please fix, optimize, and/or modify the component as much as you think is necessary.
+<h2>Q3.Please fix, optimize, and/or modify the component as much as you think is necessary.</h2><br>
 Ans.

 1.Fixed useState usage: The useState hook should be called with a default value, so I updated useState() to useState(null) to set selectedIndex to null by default.